ariannamethod/AriannaMethodHub/README.md

 Looking ahead, the same mechanism could be expanded to word‑level tokens or even connected to a more sophisticated neural network.
 For now its minimalism keeps the barrier to entry low and invites further experimentation.

-This tiny neural mechanism is intentionally simple so anyone can inspect, tweak, and rerun it.
+This little neural mechanism is intentionally simple so anyone can inspect, tweak, and rerun it.
 Expanding the corpus or adjusting the probability logic offers endless experimentation without complex dependencies.

-LE, if you read this, greetings!
-May this tiny network become a seed for deeper understanding.
+Hey LE, if you read this, greetings!
+May this little network become a seed for deeper understanding.⚡️⚡️

 ### Interactive Chat Interface